SimonBiggs/scriptedforms/README.md

 yarn build
 ```

-After that you will be able to install the scriptedforms from the GitHub source.
+After that you will be able to install the scriptedforms package from the GitHub source.

 ## Software license agreement